skanikasaini6/KDD_Project/README.md

 MarkDown5.Dummies for 'IsHoliday','Type', 'Week','Year' are created.
 Weekly sales are output target variable.

 R-Squared value
 This value ranges from 0 to 1.
-Value ‘1’ indicates predictor perfectly accounts for all the variation in Y. Value ‘0’ indicates that predictor ‘x’ accounts for no variation in ‘y’.
+Value â€˜1â€™ indicates predictor perfectly accounts for all the variation in Y. Value â€˜0â€™ indicates that predictor â€˜xâ€™ accounts for no variation in â€˜yâ€™.
 The model performance for training set: 0.09827663017855981 RMSE is 0.9524624955038273

 AS shown, RMSE is high and R2 accuracy sore is low for the model.
 This indicated model is not better performing and clearly, there is some overfitting.
 So we tried to choose the best subsets as our predictors.
-Ridge and Lasso Regression are some of the simple techniques to reduce model complexity and prevent over-fitting which may result from simple linear regression.
-Ridge Regression: In ridge regression, the cost function is altered by adding a penalty equivalent to the square of the magnitude of the coefficients.
+Ridge and Lasso Regression are some of the simple techniques to reduce model complexity and prevent over-fitting which may result from simple linearÂ regression.Â Ridge Regression: InÂ ridge regression, the cost function is altered by adding a penalty equivalent to the square of the magnitude of the coefficients.

 Model 2:
-Lasso Regression: The goal of lasso regression is to obtain the subset of predictors that minimizes prediction error for a quantitative response variable.
-The lasso does this by imposing a constraint on the model parameters that causes regression coefficients for some variables to shrink toward zero.
+Lasso Regression: The goal ofÂ lasso regression isÂ to obtain the subset of predictors that minimizes prediction error for a quantitative response variable.
+TheÂ lassoÂ does this by imposing a constraint on the model parameters that causesÂ regressionÂ coefficients for some variables to shrink toward zero.

 The model performance for the training set:
 RMSE is 0.9652534025602325